learn-academy-2022-golf/Pairing-Activity/github-rg-pm.md

 # Partner 1
 ## Pull down the changes
  - Navigate to the current folder.
- - If on correct branch, then run $git pull origin <branch-name> to pull down partner's changes.
+ - If on correct branch, then run $ git pull origin <branch-name> to pull down partner's changes.
  - Run $ code . to open code editor and see changes made by partner.

 ## Make changes to the files / structure